Build the "REMI"

 Pads RH4 and RH5 should be located so that both can be touched at once by the 4th finger, but this fingering oddity is needed only for selection of the alternate B note in each octave.The alternate C" is designed to maintain semblance to recorder fingering in the first octave.

-Various options exist to construct a REMI controller module.
-The recommended micro-controller board for the controller module is the PIC32-MX340 proto board from Olimex, priced at €19.95 (US$22 approx).
+If you can't wait until such time as a PCB becomes available, bare board or fully assembled, various options exist to construct a REMI controller module, if you have good prototyping skills.
+The recommended micro-controller board for the contoller module is the PIC32-MX340 proto board from Olimex, priced at €19.95 (US$22 approx).

 If needed, MIDI-USB device capability can be achieved easily using a low-cost MIDI-USB adapter/cable.

-A 16-button numeric keypad (wired in a 4x4 matrix) is interfaced to the micro-controller using only four wires.
+A 16-button numeric keypad (wired in a 4x4 matrix) can be interfaced to the micro-controller using only four wires.
 This scheme works by using ADC voltage readings to determine the row and column addresses of a key when pressed, in similar manner to reading a resistive touch-screen.
-The 4-wire keypad interface requires six resistors to be wired between the external keypad terminals, as shown in the schematic.

 A 5V DC supply rail is required, but the Olimex 'MX340 board doesn’t have a 5V regulator... only 3.3V.
 The recommended solution is to modify the board so that it is powered from a plug-pack PSU with regulated 5V DC output.
 These are readily available for charging battery-powered devices via a USB cable.
 Carefully remove the bridge rectifier (G2) and, in its place, solder a Schottky diode (1N5819) from the DC input jack centre-pin contact to the input of the LM1117 3.3V LDO regulator (VR1).
 Solder a wire link from the DC jack outer ring contact to GND.
 Fit a compatible plug to the cable on the PSU.